nareshganatra/apiai/README.md

 ## api.ai webhook on Google App Engine

-Python Flas Skeleton taken from https://github.com/GoogleCloudPlatform/appengine-try-python-flask.git Goal is to have this working to fetch data from Google BigQuery Public Dataset as seen in my video demo .
+Python Flask Skeleton taken from https://github.com/GoogleCloudPlatform/appengine-try-python-flask.git Goal is to have this working to fetch data from Google BigQuery Public Dataset as seen in my video demo .
 I will get to that in the next few days